cmu-hgc-mac/grafana_hgcdb_dashboard/config_folders/README.md

 # How to add an alert rule

-To generate a new alert, please go to the corresponding dashboard yaml file (in the folder config_folders) and scroll down to alerts part.
-Copy the following code after the existing alert rules and make modification:
+- To generate a new alert that link with a specific panel, please go to the corresponding dashboard yaml file (in the folder config_folders) and scroll down to alerts part.
+Copy the following code after the existing alert rules and make modifications:

 ``` yaml
 - title: ""